-A number of the department’s experimental research programs concern basic topics of relevance to advanced accelerators, z-pinches, magnetic confinement fusion and inertial confinement fusion.
+The department’s plasma experimental research programs concern basic topics of relevance to advanced accelerators and lasers, Z-pinches, magnetic and inertial confinement fusion, radiation generation, plasma thrusters, materials processing, low temperature plasmas and applications.

-For example, NERS faculty and students are researching the fundamental problem of controlled thermonuclear fusion, the process which generates energy in the sun and stars.
-If fusion energy is achieved, water could be used as fuel, providing an almost unlimited supply of energy.
-The problem is to confine certain nuclei at very high temperatures and pressures until they fuse, releasing energy.
-The incredible potential payoff has inspired enormous international research programs to understand the physics of hot ionized gases known as plasmas.
-This research has led to new applications of plasmas in accelerators, materials and light sources.
-Read on for sample projects.
+For example, NERS faculty and students are researching the fundamental problem of controlled thermonuclear fusion, the process that generates energy in the sun and stars.
+If achieved, water could be used as fuel and provide an effectively unlimited supply of energy.
+The problem is how to confine certain nuclei at very high temperatures and pressures until they fuse, releasing energy.
+The incredible potential payoff of fusion energy has inspired enormous international research programs to understand the physics of hot ionized gases known as plasmas.
+This research has led to many new applications of plasmas, such as novel particle accelerators, materials research, light sources, medical applications, environmental remediation and semiconductor processing.
+Read on for sample projects…

 Michigan Engineering professor John Foster is working on a method to purify water with the fourth state of matter – plasma.